Sanya: Subdivisions

-Before July 30, 2014, there were direct jurisdiction over four county-level districts and two township-level subdistricts (乡级管理区 (xiāngjí guǎnlǐqū)), six towns (镇 (zhèn)) and four state-run farms in Sanya City.
+Before 30 July 2014, there was direct jurisdiction over four county-level districts and two township-level subdistricts (乡级管理区 (xiāngjí guǎnlǐqū)), six towns (镇 (zhèn)) and four state-run farms in Sanya City.
 Now there are four districts in Sanya.

 Tourism

 In recent years Sanya has become a popular tourist destination.
-Numerous international five star hotel chains are now established in the area.
-In 2009, the luxury Mandarin Oriental, Sanya hotel opened in the Dadong Hai area, the first Mandarin Oriental property in Hainan Island.
+Numerous international five star luxury hotel and resort chains are now established in the area.
+In 2009, the luxury Mandarin Oriental, Sanya hotel opened in the Dadong Hai area, the first Mandarin Oriental property on Hainan Island.
+Atlantis Sanya opened in 2018, becoming the first Atlantis branded hotel in China.
 There are now over 100 hotels, ranging from international brands to locally managed resorts.

 Russian and English signs can be seen throughout the city.
 In response to claims of over-charging of tourists (whether foreign or Chinese) at restaurants in the city, Hainan government officials and Sanya city officials have vowed to crack down on the practice.
 The Sanya Industrial and Commercial Bureau has implemented a real-time information system of the city's seafood restaurants during the May Day holiday for public supervision in order to stop any future price gouging by restaurants.

 Sanya also hosts the Guanyin of Nanshan, that is located within the Nanshan Temple (Sanya).

 Nature reserves of Yalong Bay Tropical Paradise Forest Park (亚龙湾热带 天堂森林公园) and Sanya Coral Reef National Nature Reserve (三亚珊瑚礁国家级自然保护区) are located nearby Yalong Bay, and Yalong Bay National Tourism Holiday Resort was created.
 In recent years, as the waters of Sanya Bay and others below mentioned are becoming clearer and healthier, several species of dolphins, including endangered Chinese white dolphins, appear along the coasts from time to time.
 However, they have not been considered as targeted tourism attractions.

 Transportation

 The city is served by Sanya Phoenix International Airport.
+A second airport, Sanya Hongtangwan International Airport has been planned; however, construction has been halted by environmental concerns since 2020.
 Taxis are available throughout the city.

 Buses from other parts of Hainan serve Sanya's bus terminal.
 The No. 8 bus connects the airport to Dadonghai Beach.
 From there tourists can take the 24 or 25 bus to Yalong Bay or the 28 bus to Haitang Bay.
 There is also a free bus from Luhuitou Square to the Duty-Free Shopping Center at Haitang Bay, the largest such center in China.